 Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee's responsibilities include identifying and recommending to the board of directors appropriate director nominee candidates and providing oversight with respect to corporate governance matters.
-The Nominating and Corporate Governance Committee met four times in 2006.
+The Nominating and Corporate Governance Committee met twice in 2007.
 The members of the Nominating and Corporate Governance Committee are Messrs.
 Edwards (Chairman), Ausley, Lockhart and Moody.
-Mr. Lockhart, a director up for election for the first time this year, was recommended for nomination by Mr. Edwards, the chair of the Nominating and Corporate Governance Committee.